Dog Fouling in Drum Brae

 For all his time as a councillor, Robert has fought to protect local green spaces from development.
 Most recently he opposed the recently rejected development proposals for yet more housing on greenbelt at Cammo.

-The list of roads and pavements across the city which will be repaired or resurfaced this year has been agreed.
+The list of roads and pavements which will be repaired or resurfaced this year has been agreed.